Alright, you hooligan.

 - Romaji makes it easy for beginners and topical organization lets students emphasize particular areas as needed.

 Here’s another vocabulary builder that organizes terms by topic.
-Words cover a variety of subjects such as law, the internet, dentistry, culture, history and more.
+The words taught in this textbook cover a variety of subjects such as law, the internet, dentistry, culture, history and more.

 - Useful for beginner and intermediate students who want to supplement studies with vocabulary.

 - Kanji and kana included with easy-to-read fonts.

 - Topics can be very detailed, so this is helpful for students who want to expand their vocabulary beyond the basics.